returnofthepat/editorTestRepo/vimReport.md

 ## Quick install guide for linux

-	Open a new terminal window. type apt update, then type sudo apt install vim.
+	Open a new terminal window. type sudo apt update, then type sudo apt install vim.
 Then launch vim from either the terminal or launch the installed application itself.

 ## Basic Keybindings